pluralsight/guides/published/big-data/disaster-recoverable-data-persistence-with-apache-cassandra-prepare-for-the-unexpected/article.md

 In general, the most common way to tackle physical integrity is by using a distributed architecture.
 Distributed architectures come in various flavours, sizes and shapes.
 Most of them have a sort of a redundancy mechanism.
 Some have the notion of data replication.

-In this article, I would like to review the concept of physical data integrity with [Apache Cassandra](http://cassandra.apache.org/), a popular distributed database technology that I’ve had the pleasure of using.
+In this article, I would like to review the concept of physical data integrity with [Apache Cassandra](http://cassandra.apache.org/), a most popular distributed database technology that I’ve had the pleasure of using.

 If you want a more basic overview of Apache Cassandra, before you dive into the article, I’ve written a dedicated module about it in my latest course.
 Feel free to check it out [here](https://app.pluralsight.com/library/courses/building-enterprise-distributed-online-analytics-platform/table-of-contents).